 U.S. Secretary of War

 After James Buchanan assumed the presidency in March 1857, he appointed Floyd to the position of Secretary of War.
 Corruption and controversy tainted Floyd’s tenure in that office.
 Members of his staff engaged in illegal activities, including extending favors and funneling government money to contractors doing business with the War Department.
 Investigators exposed the matter in 1860.

-Floyd got into more hot water that year when the Northern press published accusations that he was moving arms and ammunition from Northern to Southern arsenals in anticipation of civil war erupting.
-When President Buchanan received word that Floyd had issued orders to ship 124 cannon to unfinished forts at Ship Island, Mississippi, and Galveston, Texas, he requested Floyd’s resignation on December 23, 1860.
+Floyd got into more hot water in 1860 when the Northern press published accusations he was moving arms and ammunition from Northern to Southern arsenals in anticipation of civil war erupting.
+When President Buchanan received word that Floyd had issued orders to ship 124 cannons to unfinished forts at Ship Island, Mississippi, and Galveston, Texas, he requested Floyd’s resignation on December 23, 1860.
 Floyd honored the president’s request on December 29, but not because his shady financial dealings had embarrassed the administration or because of his efforts to aid Southern secessionists.
 Instead, Floyd indignantly resigned in protest of Buchanan’s refusal to order Major Robert Anderson to remove the U.S. garrison from Fort Sumter and to turn over the federal forts in Charleston Harbor to the State of South Carolina, which had seceded from the Union on December 20.
 Buchanan accepted Floyd’s resignation on December 31.